 I’m a big fan of monolithic architectures.
 Writing code is hard enough without each function call requiring a network request, and that’s before considering the investment in observability, RPC frameworks, and dev environments you need to be productive in a microservice environment.

-But having spent half a decade stewarding a Ruby monolith from 20 to 200 engineers and watched its modest 10GB Postgres database grow beyond 5TB, there’s definitely a point where the pain outweighs the benefits.
+But having spent half a decade stewarding a Ruby monolith from 20 to 200 engineers and watched its modest 10GB Postgres database grow beyond 5TB, there’s a point where the pain outweighs the benefits.

 Let’s dive in!

-Wild outage appears!
+A wild outage appears!

-Back in November 2022 we had an outage we affectionately called “Intermittent downtime from repeated crashes”.
+Back in November 2022, we had an outage we affectionately called “Intermittent downtime from repeated crashes”.

 Probably the first genuinely major outage we’ve faced, it resulted in our app repeatedly crashing over a period of 32 minutes.
 Pretty stressful stuff, even for responders who spend their entire day jobs building incident tooling.